Code signing: Implementations

 Microsoft implements a form of code signing (based on Authenticode) provided for Microsoft tested drivers.
 Since drivers run in the kernel, they can destabilize the system or open the system to security holes.
 For this reason, Microsoft tests drivers submitted to its WHQL program.
 After the driver has passed, Microsoft signs that version of the driver as being safe.
 On 32-bit systems only, installing drivers that are not validated with Microsoft is possible after agreeing to allow the installation at a prompt warning the user that the code is unsigned.
 For .NET (managed) code, there is an additional mechanism called Strong Name Signing that uses Public/Private keys and SHA-1 hash as opposed to certificates.
 However, Microsoft discourages reliance on Strong Name Signing as a replacement for Authenticode.

+The Code Signing Working Group of the CA/Browser Forum decided that starting June 1, 2023, all code signing certificates (not only the EA ones) should mandate private key storage on a physical media, such as in a hardware crypto module conforming to at least FIPS 140-2 Level 2 or Common Criteria EAL 4+.
+The CAs subsequently issued announcements on compliance with the decision.

 Unsigned code in gaming and consumer devices

 In the context of consumer devices such as games consoles, the term "unsigned code" is often used to refer to an application which has not been signed with the cryptographic key normally required for software to be accepted and executed.
-Most console games have to be signed with a secret key designed by the console maker or the game will not load on the console.
+Most console games have to be signed with a secret key designed by the console maker or the game will not load on the console (both to enforce Vendor lock-in and combat software piracy).
 There are several methods to get unsigned code to execute which include software exploits, the use of a modchip, a technique known as the swap trick or running a softmod.

 It may not initially seem obvious why simply copying a signed application onto another DVD does not allow it to boot.
 On the Xbox, the reason for this is that the Xbox executable file (XBE) contains a media-type flag, which specifies the type of media that the XBE is bootable from.
 On nearly all Xbox software, this is set such that the executable will only boot from factory-produced discs, so simply copying the executable to burnable media is enough to stop the execution of the software.

 However, since the executable is signed, simply changing the value of the flag is not possible as this alters the signature of the executable, causing it to fail validation when checked.